Skip to main content

 I did not receive a ballot but think I should be a part of the union.
 What happens now?

-There were some staff employees who were not on the voter list but requested ballots from the PLRB and cast those ballots in the election.
+There were some staff employees who were not on the voter list but requested ballots from the Pennsylvania Labor Relations Board (PLRB) and cast those ballots in the election.
 Because these individuals were not on the voter list, their ballots were challenged by the PLRB.
 The University and the USW may discuss these challenged voters, as well as the scope of the professional and non-professional bargaining units, during the collective bargaining process.

 I was listed as an eligible employee for the staff union, but I do not think I should be based on my managerial status.
 What happens now?